 Cornell University is committed to creating a safe and respectful campus for all members of our community including those of all gender identities and expression.
 We are pleased to provide the Cornell University Transgender Guide to Transitioning & Gender Affirmation in the Workplace, which provides guidance on updating personal information in university systems, offering on/off campus resources, as well as suggested steps for working with your supervisor and colleagues.
 The following information provides a glimpse into some of the information provided in the guide.
-If you have any questions, please do not hesitate to contact Anthony Sis in the Department of Inclusion and Workforce Diversity at email@example.com or (607) 255-5740.
+If you have any questions, please do not hesitate to contact the Department of Inclusion and Belonging at firstname.lastname@example.org.

 Cornell University’s official non-discrimination policy includes the protection of "sex, sexual orientation, gender identity and expression."